tensorflow/datasets/docs/beam_datasets.md

     object in your functions which has been declared outside of the function, you may encounter `pickle` errors or unexpected behavior.
 The fix is typically to avoid mutating closed-over objects.
+*   Avoid using methods on `DatasetBuilder` in the Beam pipeline because Beam will try to pickle the class, including the `DatasetInfo` protocol buffer, which will fail.

 ## Example